-Sandalwood is defined and controlled as a native species by the BC Act and Biodiversity Regulations 2018 (BC Regulations).
-Licences regulate the take of forest products, seeds, flowers and leaves from both living (green) and dead sandalwood trees.
+The BC Regulations prescribe the requirement for licences to regulate the take, possession for the purposes of supply, processing, dealing and export of forest products, seeds, flowers and leaves from both living (green) and dead sandalwood trees.
 Once taken, sandalwood of a specific size is regulated as specifically controlled sandalwood, and its transport requires a sandalwood tracking form.
-Supply, processing, dealing and export is regulated by licence.